charlie-ablett/romanesco/README.md

 Currently Romanesco supports the four basic operators (addition, subtraction, multiplication, division) as well as parentheses.
 It supports the use of constants and named variables.

-Written by Charlie Ablett of Arctic Fox Computer Consulting with support from Dr Craig Taube-Schock.
+Written by Charlie Ablett of Arctic Fox Computer Consulting (NZ) with support from Dr Craig Taube-Schock.

 MIT License.

 So named because Romanesco broccoli has self-repeating patterns, much like the structure of the resulting expression tree.
-Also, it's tasty.
+Also, it's delicious.

 ## Installation